mramshaw/Sadmin/README.md

 The following items remain to be done.

 - [x] Travis build with Go 1.11 dependency vendoring
+- [x] Update security certificates
+- [ ] Update to latest version of Go
 - [ ] Determine requirements for Production deployment
 - [ ] Determine requirements for Database replication
 - [ ] Determine requirements for Database backup & recovery